yeSpud/CSC-BufferOverflow-Lab/README.md

 This first account will be an "Administrator" account with a long secure password **(do not use one of your own passwords)**, and sudo / root access.
 One of the goals of this lab is to compromise this account via a root shell spawned on the second account.

-If youd' like to use this as a ctf-style lab you may also include a flag that will appear on the desktop when the user logs into the GUI, but for our purposes this will just serve the purpose of demonstrating that you have access to any account as root, and can even log into said accounts.
+If you'd like to use this as a ctf-style lab you may also include a flag that will appear on the desktop when the user logs into the GUI, but for our purposes this will just serve the purpose of demonstrating that you have access to any account as root, and can even log into said accounts.